marshally/resume/resume.md

 The Ball of Light is a 12 ft. diameter sphere composed of three interlocking aluminum rings, with **computer controlled DJ lights** mounted on the vertices.
 An **XBox Kinect controller** is mounted near eye level to allow users to interact with the lights, and a microphone mounted to the sculpture runs sound activated scripts.
 I created a set of **composable modular open source projects** that form the basis of the Ball of Light's interactivity.

-1. `kinectable_pipe` - C++ is the primary language for controlling the MS Kinect on a Unix OS.
-In order to make Kinect outputs available to scripting languages, I wrote a small C++ project that reads data from the Kinect and writes it to `STDOUT` as a series of JSON blobs.
-2. `open_lighting_rb` - The Ball of Light's lights are controlled using the DMX format.
-Because Ruby does not have a currently maintained `DMX` library, I wrote a small gem that wraps the [Open Lighting Architecture[(https://www.openlighting.org/ola/) project and exposes a DSL.
-3. `the_ball_of_light` - this project contains the "business logic" that controls how the lights respond to input from either the Kinect or the microphone.
-4. `homebrew-alt` - all of the component software is packaged in a `homebrew tap` repo.

 ### Dallas Ruby Brigade, Member
 > November 2007 to Present